SKY-ALIN/regta-period/README.md

                  |--------|
 ```

-Whereas with normal intervals like `datetime.timedelta`, we get an unnecessary offset:
+Whereas with the standard intervals like `datetime.timedelta`, we get an unnecessary offset:
 ```
         |-----------------|
         t1       t2     moment